 Alternatively, mid-level employees who travel frequently and for short distances can be given the option to choose between economy and premium economy classes.

+Another important aspect of travel policy essentials is the price limit.
 While defining the price limit in your travel policy, the best practice is to allow the “Lowest Logical Fare.”
 In simple terms, this means the most economical flight available for the travel date.
 Setting a dynamic budget limit allows adequate flexibility while ensuring maximum savings.

 However, you should also not refrain from putting a price cap over the lowest logical fare.
 This involves stating a fixed amount that the dynamic price should not exceed.